13 Hidden Gems In Boston & Secret Places You Must See

 Up to 10

-Beacon Hill Tour
+Beacon Hill Private Walking Tour

 Beacon Hill is one of the oldest and most picturesque neighborhoods in America.
 From the golden dome of the State House to the luxury homes of Louisburg Square, this tour takes you by picturesque streets, highlighting examples of early American Federal, Greek Revival, and Victorian architecture.